PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - Unlimited ability to scale

 ### Open source license
 PostHog Open Source is available under an MIT license.
 It offers a free version that’s great for start-ups, as well as premium options for big data analytics and large volumes of data.
-Find out more - or [contribute to the project directly!](https://github.com/PostHog/posthog/issues/8437) - via [the PostHog repo on GitHub](https://github.com/PostHog).
+Find out more about [self-hosting PostHog](/docs/self-host) or [check the PostHog repo on GitHub](https://github.com/PostHog).

-> [Try PostHog for free today](https://posthog.com/) or [schedule a demo](https://posthog.com/book-a-demo) to learn more.
+> Got a question?
+[Speak to an engineer in our community Slack](/slack) or [book a feedback call](https://calendly.com/posthog-feedback) to chat to our Product & Engineering team directly.

 ## 2. [Apache Spark](https://spark.apache.org/)
 ![Apache Spark - open source analytics tool](../images/blog/open-source-analytics-tools/apache-spark-screenshot.png)